 Or try them paired with a Citrus Cranberry Salad with homemade Poppy Seed Dressing and you have a filling lunch for any day of the week.

-With just a handful of easy ingredients, it can't get any easier to get a meal on the table even on the busiest of weeknights.
+With just a handful of easy ingredients, it can't get any easier to get these Chicken Crescent Roll Ups on the table even on the busiest of weeknights.

 - cream cheese